-At the same time, we can see that non-metals like carbon fibres far exceed metals in terms of ultimate tensile strength values.
+At the same time, we can see that non-metals like carbon fibers far exceed metals in terms of ultimate tensile strength values.
 Even human hair can take half the load of structural steels before eventually breaking.

-So whether it is a 5th grade boy who wants to know how hard he can pull a girl’s ponytail before getting attention turns into making her bald, or an engineer who needs to know how much the elevator cable can actually take before breaking, the answer lies here – with ultimate tensile strength.
+So whether it is a 5th-grade boy who wants to know how hard he can pull a girl’s ponytail before getting attention turns into making her bald, or an engineer who needs to know how much the elevator cable can actually take before breaking, the answer lies here – with ultimate tensile strength.